Pawarravi997/python-program/README.md

 print(f'Addition of {num1} & {num2} is {add} \n substraction of {num1} C {num2} are {sub} \n multiplication of {num1} & {num2} is {mult}')

-#----square of the given number
+#-----square of the given number
          # sqr=num**2
          # sqr=num*num